andy-guttridge/tribehub_drf/testing.md

 </p>

 ### Test 29
-When authenticated as user *family2c* (does not have family admin permission, and should not be able to change the profile of someone else in their tribe), a PUT request made with the following JSON (user id corresponding to user *family2b*) should result in an HTTP 403 forbidden error.
+When authenticated as user *family2c* (does not have family admin permission, and should not be able to change the profile of someone else in their tribe), a request made with the following JSON (user id corresponding to user *family2b*) should result in an HTTP 403 forbidden error.

 Submitted JSON:
 ```